Skip to main content

 Pretzels

 A pretzel is a type of baked pastry made out of dough and shaped into a knot and most commonly topped with salt.
 It is believed to have Christian backgrounds, invented by monks as a reward to children who learned their prayers.
 The strips of the dough were folded to resemble children sitting with their arms crossed at the chest praying.
 There are many versions of the origins of the pretzel but within the Christian church, they are regarded as having religious significance for their ingredients and shape.
-They can be eaten during Lent when Christians are forbidden to eat eggs, lard of day products.
+They can be eaten during Lent when Christians are forbidden to eat eggs, lard or dairy products.